dinaliv/The-Cats-Museum-of-Art-Website/README.md

 Design Highlights

 Consistent and User-Friendly Design:
-A unified color palette and typography reflect the whimsical and inviting theme of cats.
+A unified colour palette and typography.
 The layout ensures easy navigation and accessibility.

 Accessibility:
 Alt text for all images, high-contrast text for readability, and adherence to POUR principles (Perceivable, Operable, Understandable, Robust).